Thai king's death adds to uncertainty about Obama's faltering Asia pivot

 "The Vietnamese have been very measured in the pace at which they have expanded the security relationship."

-Hiebert said Asian countries remain keen to see the U.S. pivot maintained, given their worries about China, but the pace was likely to flag further, presenting a tougher task to revive the initiative once Obama leaves power.
+Hiebert said Asian countries remain keen on the U.S. pivot, given their worries about China, but the pace was likely to flag further, presenting a tougher task to revive the initiative once Obama leaves power.

 "I wouldn't declare the pivot dead ...
 I think there's still quite a bit of interest in the U.S., but some of the sort of dynamism that we saw earlier about building the region is a little bit diminished right now," he said.

-(Reporting by David Brunnstrom; Editing by John Walcott and James Dalgleish)
+(Reporting by David Brunnstrom; additional reporting by Matt Spetalnick; Editing by John Walcott, James Dalgleish and Grant McCool)